Ahead of Modi's Berlin visit, Germany insists on India's FTA talk with EU

 The Ambassador pointed out that in the last India-Germany

-inter-governmental consultations in New Delhi in 2015, both Modi and Merkel "spoke out strongly in favour of resuming FTA
+inter-governmental consultations in New Delhi n 2015, both Modi and Merkel “spoke out strongly in favour of resuming FTA

 negotiations between the EU